-I,supporting administrative regulati understand I have violated the Drug and Alcohol Testing Program policy, its ns and the law by having a Positive drug test resul Alcohol test result of 0.04 breath alcohol concentration or greater. evaluated by a substance abuse pr problems associated with drug use y employment, I must bear the personal and financial responsibility to be fessional who shall determine what assistance, if any, I need in resolving and/or alcohol misuse.
-I consent to submit to an evaluation by a substance I that my failure to cooperate with and complete the substance abuse evaluation and including termination.
+I,, understand I have viol lated the Drug and Alcohol Testing Program policy, its supporting administrative regulations and the law by har ving a Positive drug test result Alcohol test result of 0.04 breath alcohol concentration or greater.

+I understand in order to continue my employment, I must bear the personal and financial responsibility to be evaluated by a substance abuse professional who shall determine what assistance, if any, I need in resolving problems associated with drug use and/or alcohol misuse.
+I consent to submit to an evaluation by a substance abuse professional and I understand that my failure to cooperate with and complete the substance abuse evaluation may subject me to discipline up to and including termination.